INTP and INFP Relationships: Compatibility, Love, and Friendship

 • They will both enjoy intellectual conversations and will appreciate the other person’s point of view.

-• If their personal values are similar, they will relish pursuing the causes that reflect those values, albeit in different ways.
+• If their values are similar, they will relish pursuing the causes that reflect those values, albeit in different ways.

 What might cause INTPs and INFPs to have problems?